Oluwasetemi/school_of_engineering_v4/slides.md

 ---

 #### Global attributes

-  They are attributes that can be set on any HTML element, including elements in the <code>&lt;head&gt;</code>.
+They are attributes that can be set on any HTML element, including elements in the `<head>`.
 There are more than 30 global attributes.
-While these can all, in theory, be added to any HTML element, some global attributes have no effect when set on some elements; for example, setting hidden on a <code>&lt;meta&gt;</code> as meta content is not displayed.
+While these can all, in theory, be added to any HTML element, some global attributes have no effect when set on some elements; for example, setting hidden on a `<meta>` as meta content is not displayed.

-- `id`
-   The global attribute id is used to define a unique identifier for an element.
-It serves many purposes, including: - The target of a link's fragment identifier. - Identifying an element for scripting. - Associating a form element with its label. - Providing a label or description for assistive technologies. - Targeting styles with (high specificity or as attribute selectors) in CSS.
+- `id` - The global attribute id is used to define a unique identifier for an element.
+It serves many purposes, including: The target of a link's fragment identifier.
+Identifying an element for scripting.
+Associating a form element with its label.
+Providing a label or description for assistive technologies.
+Targeting styles with (high specificity or as attribute selectors) in CSS.

--  `class`
-    The class attribute provides an additional way of targeting elements with CSS (and JavaScript), but serves no other purpose in HTML (though frameworks and component libraries may use them).
+- `class` - The class attribute provides an additional way of targeting elements with CSS (and JavaScript), but serves no other purpose in HTML (though frameworks and component libraries may use them).
 The class attribute takes as its value a space-separated list of the case-sensitive classes for the element.

- - `style`
-    The style attribute enables applying inline styles, which are styles applied to the single element on which the attribute is set.
+- `style` - The style attribute enables applying inline styles, which are styles applied to the single element on which the attribute is set.
 The style attribute takes as its value CSS property value pairs, with the value's syntax being the same as the contents of a CSS style block: properties are followed by a colon, just like in CSS, and semicolons end each declaration, coming after the value.

 ---
 hideInToc: true
 name: Global Attributes
 ---

-- `tabIndex`
-   The tabindex attribute can be added to any element to enable it to receive focus.
+- `tabIndex` - The tabindex attribute can be added to any element to enable it to receive focus.
 The tabindex value defines whether it gets added to the tab order, and, optionally, into a non-default tabbing order.The tabindex attribute takes as its value an integer.
 A negative value (the convention is to use -1) makes an element capable of receiving focus, such as via JavaScript, but does not add the element to the tabbing sequence.
 A tabindex value of 0 makes the element focusable and reachable via tabbing, adding it to the default tab order of the page in source code order.
 A value of 1 or more puts the element into a prioritized focus sequence and is not recommended.

-- `hidden`
-Hides an element from view, though it remains in the DOM.
+- `hidden` - Hides an element from view, though it remains in the DOM.

-- `inert`
-It is a boolean value that, when present, makes the browser "ignore" user input events for the element, including focus events and events from assistive technologies.
+- `inert` - It is a boolean value that, when present, makes the browser "ignore" user input events for the element, including focus events and events from assistive technologies.
 The browser may also ignore page search and text selection in the element.

-- `lang`
-Specifies the language of the element's content.
+- `lang` - Specifies the language of the element's content.

-- `aria-*` (ARIA attributes)
-  ARIA attributes are used to enhance the accessibility of web content for users with disabilities.
+- `aria-*` (ARIA attributes) - ARIA attributes are used to enhance the accessibility of web content for users with disabilities.
 They provide additional information about the semantics and behavior of elements, making it easier for assistive technologies to interpret and interact with the content.

 Others include `dir`, `draggable`, `spellcheck`, `title`, `accesskey`.

 ---
 hideInToc: true
+class: 'text-sm'
+transition: 'slide-up'
 ---

 # Contd(Attribute)

-- `role`
-  The role attribute can be used to provide semantic meaning to content, enabling screen readers to inform site users of an object's expected user interaction.
+- `role` - The role attribute can be used to provide semantic meaning to content, enabling screen readers to inform site users of an object's expected user interaction.

 ```html
 <div role="banner">